-Project Number: 2017-U28 S. Barnes Street - Ash Street to Kipp Road will also allow staff to isolate for water main breaks.
+Project Number: 2017-U28 S. Barnes Street - Ash Street to Kipp Road

 Description: New water main and valves to replace existing 4" and dual mains.

 Justification: This is an old water main from the early 1900s from Ash Street to Bond.
 Upsizing to 8" water mains and eliminating places where dual mains exist will help with firefighting ability and water quality.
 It